hakaitech/jmp/README.md

 1. Use the provided script jmp-save-marker to create mark points in files where needed.
 2. Utilize the jmp-marks script to traverse using fzf through marks
 3. by default the script has a hardcoded call to hx
+4. assign keybinds to execute these scripts from Helix inside config.toml

 ### Pre-Requisites

 1. tmux https://github.com/tmux/tmux/wiki